lukamiletic95/papers/Push pull push HEAP PSS.md

 ### Push-pull-push HEAP with PSS

-The idea of this algorithm combines a three-phase gossiping protocol described in [11], a heterogeneity a
+The idea of this algorithm combines a three-phase gossiping protocol described in [11], a network bandwidth heterogeneity aware protocol HEAP (**HE**terogeneity-Aware-Protocol)  [12], and a service for providing every node with its peer subset - the PSS

 <br/><br/>
 <div align='center'>